charbonneauJ/Mind-Mysteries-Blog/README.md

 # What is on your mind?

-This is my Personal Blog!
+This is my Personal Blog title "The mysteries of your mind unravelled" or Mind-Mysteries-Blog on my repo!
+It probably is a bit much for a name, don't you think?
 It is my submission for the Week 4 challenge using HTML/CSS/JS.
 I hope you like it!

-## Issues

 ## Link